nmazda/BubbleProject/ONOSETUP.md

 ## Installation

 Step 0.Download and install Maniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html).
-Step 1.Create a conda environment and activate it.
+Step 1.Create a conda environment and activate it, terminal should be opened where you downloaded bubble_detector
 ```bash
 cd bubble_detector
 conda create --name bubble_project python=3.8 -y